 Along with Working with Nature – Shifting Paradigms, Heide has also written a book titled The Essence of Organic Gardening: Seeing and Doing Things Differently.
 This 43 page book is a great introduction to organic gardening, explaining to the reader the basics of what defines a healthy garden, and simple tips for making your garden thrive.

 - Creating communities via companion planting and providing food and habitat

 - Feeding the soil dwelling organisms via mulching and fertilizing

 - Increasing microbial diversity via compost, compost tea, fermenting microbes and mycorrhizal fungi

 This book would be a wonderfully quick and easy read for those new to gardening, or those who have been gardening for a while using mainstream gardening tactics.
 We shouldn't be fighting nature, we should be working with nature.

 In many ways, we have acted like curious toddlers, wandering into our environment and making changes with having any true understanding of the long term and widespread effects of our efforts.
 These books are part of a slowly growing movement to work with the earth instead of simply bending it to our will.
 It is long overdue, and I believe we will all be the better for it.

-Heide is president of Gaia College in British Columbia, Canada, where she teaches organic horticulture.
-They offer a variety of classroom and online programs.
-Heide holds a Masters Degree in Sustainable Agriculture and a Diploma in Landscape Design, Maintenance and Installation.
+In Remembrance of Heide Hermary 1948-2016.
+Heide was president of Gaia College in British Columbia, Canada until her passing in 2016.
+Gaia college offers a variety of classroom and online programs.
+Heide held a Masters Degree in Sustainable Agriculture and a Diploma in Landscape Design, Maintenance and Installation.
 In 2007 she received the Educator of the Year Award from the B.C.
 Landscape and Nursery Association.
-She is also co-founder of the Society for Organic Urban Land Care.
+She was also the co-founder of the Society for Organic Urban Land Care.